 where $\bz\sim N(0,\bI_{p\times p})$ is independent of $\bbeta_0\sim p_{\beta_0}$, $\tau_\star=\tau_\star(\alpha(\lambda))$, and $\theta_\star=\alpha(\lambda)\tau_\star(\alpha(\lambda))$.

 Therefore, for fixed $\lambda$, LASSO MSE explicitly depends on $\tau^2_\star$ which can be obtained by solving the fixed point equation $\tau^2_\star=\psi(\tau^2_\star,\alpha\tau_\star)$ together with (\ref{lambdaalpha}).
 Closer to the spirit of this paper, \cite{Montanari} non-rigorously derived the LASSO MSE under the same setting considered here using the replica method from statistical physics.
-The advantage of the present paper over this recent development is that it is completely rigorous, thus putting on a firmer basis this line of research.
+The present paper is rigorous and putting on a firmer basis this line of research.